-Even though it’s fantastic when the sunshine makes an appearance, it has its dangers if you’re out for too long or don’t take precautions.
+Even though it’s fantastic when the sunshine makes an appearance, the NHS warns it has its dangers if you’re out for too long or don’t take precautions.
 However, this doesn’t mean you or your family should avoid the sun completely.

 Regularly drinking water will help you stay cool, as well as stopping you getting dehydrated.

-There are plenty of sun safety tips to keep your children safe this summer, as they’re more at risk than adults.
+The NHS have plenty of sun safety tips to keep your children safe this summer, as they’re more at risk than adults.

 Keep an eye on the weather for extremely hot days and take the right precautions to make the most of it.

-Though it’s prime time to get out and have a picnic, the sun is at its strongest during the middle of the day.
-Try to stay in the shade as much as possible during these hours.
+The sun is at its strongest during the afternoon, so try and stay in the shade as much as possible during these hours.

-Having warm weather essentials at-hand can make summer days out much easier.
+Having warm weather essentials to hand can make summer days out much easier.
 Pack a small bag with things you know you’ll need: